Introduction to the mbed OS 5 Handbook

 mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application’s code in a way the hardware can understand.

-Your application code is written in C++.
-It uses the application programming interfaces (APIs) that mbed OS provides.
-These APIs allow your code to work on different microcontrollers in a uniform way.
-This reduces a lot of the challenges in getting started with microcontrollers and integrating large amounts of software.
+Your application code - written in C++ - uses the application programing interfaces (APIs) presented by mbed OS to receive information from the hardware and send instructions to it.
+This means that a lot of the challenges in getting started with microcontrollers or integrating large amounts of software is already taken care of.

 Where to start